 Jane Mueller – Principal, Living Faith Lutheran Primary School

 “We engaged Dan to lead us in a discussion about wellbeing, engagement and learning at our school, and the impact each has on the other.
 Dan was very well researched, professional and charismatic, presenting key concepts and ideas that challenged teachers and leaders, energised numerous staff, and did so in an incredibly relatable and entertaining way.
 I wouldn’t hesitate to recommend Dan to any college, in any sector of education.
 We will definitely be engaging Dan again in the future.”

 Heath Morris – Head of House, St Columba’s College

 “One of the most powerful and genuinely engaging presentations I’ve ever experienced!”

 Dr Jason Fox – Author, Speaker and Chief Projects Officer at Thought Leaders

-“Dan Haesler is doing wonderful work in incorporating some of the concepts of positive psychology with his vision of a 21st century education.
-His articles are both engaging and thought provoking.”
+“Dan Haesler is doing wonderful work in incorporating some of the concepts of positive psychology with his vision of a 21st century education.”

 Tal Ben-Shahar PhD – Author & Lecturer, Harvard University, USA